vasilakisfil/Introspected-REST/README.md

 * About each resource sent to the API from the client
   * available actions on the resource
   * attributes, per action, the client can modify, based on the user's permissions
-  * required attributes a resource _must_ have when sending over data
+  * required attributes of a resource (attributes a resource _must_ before sending it over)
   * data types of the attributes (could be different from the resource found in the response)
   * associations that are required or can be embedded to the initial request
     * recusrively apply the same information for each association available for embedding